oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We learned how to handle pressure and work under time constraints

 **Sharing Ideas:**
-- We shared our robot design and strategy with the Lake Country teams
-- They shared their approaches with us
-- We learned different ways to solve the same missions
+- We learned different ways to solve the same missions **Learning the Environment:**
-- We got ideas for improvements we hadn't thought of

-**Learning the Environment:**
 - We learned about the lighting in the competition space
 - We understood the field setup and conditions